 43-02-03-19.3.
 EARTHEN PITS AND OPEN RECEPTACLES.
-Except as otherwise provided in section 43-02-03-19 sections 43-02-03-19.4 and 43-02-03-19.5, no saltwater, drilling mud, crude oil, waste oil, or other waste shall be stored in earthen pits or open receptacles except in an emergency and upon approval by the director.
+Except as otherwise provided in sections 43-02-03-19.4 and 43-02-03-19.5, no saltwater, drilling mud, crude oil, waste oil, or other waste shall be stored in earthen pits or open receptacles except in an emergency and upon approval by the director.

-An A lined earthen pit or open receptacle may be temporarily used to retain oil, water, solids or fluids generated in well completion, servicing, or plugging operations.
+An A lined earthen pit or open receptacle may be temporarily used to retain oil, water, cement, solids or fluids generated in well completion, servicing, or plugging operations.
 A pit or receptacle used for this purpose must be sufficiently impermeable to provide adequate temporary containment of the oil, water, or fluids.
 The contents of the pit or receptacle must be removed within seventy-two hours after operations have ceased and must be disposed of at an authorized facility in accordance with section 43-02-03-19.2.
+Within thirty days after operations have ceased, the earthen pit shall be reclaimed and the open receptacle shall be removed.
+The director may grant an extension of the thirty day time period to no more than one year for good reason.